 These would increase the barrier of entry towards a whole new level because if you’re a graphics designer or a photographer and you want to print your designs or your work onto T-shirts and sell them, these websites are the best apps out there that can help you do so.

 This is also another section of dropshipping that is called print on demand dropshipping model whereby you create your design, brand and products but when someone places an order from you, you place an order from Printful.
 They print your design on a T-shirt, mug, pillows or even a sock and ships it directly to your customer.
+You can leverage on tools like Placeit’s t-shirt mock up generator to create more targeted designs for your market.

 This would add another significant advantage to your business if you’re creatively sound or if you have a graphics designer as your business partner.
 Personally, I think the print on demand model works a lot better than sourcing products from Aliexpress or DHgate because anyone can just come into the market with the exact same product that you’re offering but with apps like Printful, you can create your own pattern and design, and you can also patent the design and copyright it and do whatever you want with it.